-Email marketing is considered to be one of the most cost effective digital marketing channels for business and individuals.
+Email marketing is considered to be one of the most cost-effective digital marketing channels for businesses and individuals.
 But to get the most out of your email campaigns, you need to build them strategically.
 Take the user-centric approach.

 Get to know your recipients and segment your list to deliver relevant messages to the right people.
 Know when and how often they want to receive your emails.
 A strong subject line will grab their attention, while storytelling will inspire them to choose you over your competitors.

 To start getting to know how all this is done and start growing your revenue through email marketing read on!

 Email Marketing is a digital marketing channel where marketers provide content and communicate with prospects via email.
 Email marketing campaigns are known to have one of the highest ROI of all marketing channels.
 Most successful businesses use email marketing because it gives them the opportunity to personalize their relationships with customers, increase overall brand awareness, and gain more conversions.

 How to Build a Competitive Email Marketing Campaign

 The number of your competitors investing in email marketing keeps growing, the way we do email marketing has changed.
 Today’s consumer expects a more personal approach to marketing emails.
 In other words, to engage your customers and convert them, you need to build highly targeted, data-backed email campaigns.
 Here are six essential tips for a competitive email marketing campaign.